rohangpt192/C-programming-/README.md

 https://www.youtube.com/watch?v=vl794HKeXug
 Program Note.c will based on this video with tons of extra example and fix some error by tutorial video , if you are stuck on some issues
-Afterdone.c will be some extra example of c which is not based on this video. which would come from various source
+Afterdone.c will be some extra example of c which is not based on this video. which would come from various source also revision code from  C Language Tutorial in Hindi by MySirG.com